 The 2025 Vision is a permanent component of Orange County's annual Strategic Financial Plan.
-Its oversight is provided by the Orange County Criminal Justice Coordinating Council (OCCJCC), chaired by current Chairman Doug Chaffee.
+Its oversight is provided by the Orange County Criminal Justice Coordinating Council (OCCJCC), chaired by current Chairman Doug Chaffee and vice-chaired by Supervisor Donald Wagner.
 The OCCJCC includes County departments, Courts, and local law enforcement.